solidiquis/erdtree/README.md

 ## Disambiguations

-### Disk Size
+### Disk usage

 As recommended in [IEC 80000-13](https://en.wikipedia.org/wiki/ISO/IEC_80000#cite_note-80000-13:2008-14), this command will report sizes using SI units rather than binary units.
 As such you can expect `1KB = 1000B` and not `1KiB = 1024B`.

 Additionally:
 - A directory will have a size equal to the sum of the sizes of all of its entries.
 The size of the directory itself is negligble and isn't taken into account.
-- Files other than directories and regular files (symbolic links, named pipes, sockets, etc.) appear but their memory sizes are not reported as they are negligible.
-- Symbolic links to directories appear but are not traversed nor are their sizes reported by default.
 - Hidden files, files excluded by `.gitignore`, and files excluded via globbing will be ommitted from the total memory size of their parent directories.
+- Special files such a named pipes, sockets, etc. have negligble sizes so their disk usage isn't reported.

-### Files Without Read Permissions
+### Files without read permissions

 Files that don't have read permissions will appear but won't have their disk sizes reported.
 If they are directories they will not be traversed.
 Additionally, their size will not be included in their parent directory's total.

-### File Coloring
+### File coloring

 Files are printed in ANSI colors specified according to the `LS_COLORS` environment variable on GNU/Linux systems.
 In its absence [a default value](https://docs.rs/lscolors/latest/src/lscolors/lib.rs.html#221) is used.

 **Note for MacOS**: MacOS uses the `LSCOLORS` environment variable to determine file colors for the `ls` command which is formatted very differently from `LS_COLORS`.
 MacOS systems will fall back on the aforementioned default value unless the user defines their own `LS_COLORS` environment variable.

-### `tree` Command
+### `tree` command

 This is not a rewrite of the `tree` command thus it should not be considered a 1-to-1 port.
-The basic idea is the same: Display the file-tree of the specified directory.
-There are, however, key fundamental differences under the hood with regard to how file sizes are computed, traversal method, hidden files and `.gitignore` rules, and printing.

-### Symlinks to Directories
+### Symlinks

-Symlinks to directories are not traversed nor are their disk usages reported by default. `-S, --follow-links` enables symlink traversal and reports their disk usages and when printed descendents of the symlink target will have branches of a different color.
+Symlinks are not followed by default. `-S, --follow-links` enables symlink following and reports their disk usages.
+Descendents of directories that are targets of a symlink will also have branches of a different color.

 <p align="center">
   <img src="https://github.com/solidiquis/erdtree/blob/master/assets/symlink.png?raw=true" alt="failed to load png" />